TrainWeb.org Facebook Page

 By more westward street running, ultimately PW&B reached its Baltimore passenger station at President and Fleet Streets.
 Horse-drawn carriages shuttled travellers between here and B&O at Mount Clare and Camden Station.

-The 1849-constructed building is the oldest suriving rail terminal in the USA.
+The 1849-constructed building is the oldest surviving rail terminal in the USA.
+(Ellicott City Station is older, but no longer a terminal.)
 During 1861 riots, it saw some of the earliest bloodshed of the American Civil War, and now houses a Civil War Museum.
-During the 21st Century a burgeoning Harbor East development brought several high rises to the area.
+A burgeoning Harbor East development during the 21st century brought several high rises to the area.

 Links: 1936, Trains Magazine 1948 Baltimore RR map, 1974